reusable-ui/reusable-ui-monorepo/states/validity-state/README.md

 ### `usesValidityState(options?: CssValidityStateOptions): CssValidityState`

-Generates CSS rules that conditionally apply the validity-related animations based on current validity state, and exposes validity-related CSS variables for conditional animation.
+Generates CSS rules that conditionally apply the validation animations based on current validity state, and exposes validity-related CSS variables for conditional animation.

 #### Supporting Variables (Advanced Use)